Now known as Google search ads, Google Adwords campaigns are crucial to digital marketing.

 A lot of businesses are hesitant to try Google Adwords.
 Campaigns can be costly so business owners naturally want to know if these are effective.

 The short answer is yes.
 Google Ads are effective at getting people to your site and generating leads.
-Hubspot, for instance, says that 63% of online users have clicked on a Google ad.
+Clutch, for instance, says that 63% of online users have clicked on a Google ad.

 There’s a caveat, of course: You have to know what you’re doing to avoid wasting your advertising dollars.

 What makes Google Adwords effective is that it’s intent-based.
 Your ads will only show up when the search activity is aligned with your choice of keywords.
 So you’d want to create ads and choose keywords that are actually used by people who are looking for your product or service.